dfannin/pyrotor/README.md

 ## Command Line Options

 to run: `pyrotor [−h|−−help] [−v|−−version] [−d|−−debug] [−c|−−config= ConfigFile]`

-### pyrotor cli options
+### pyrotor options

-+ -v version  Displays the program version and exits.
+ -v version  Displays the program version and exits.
-+ -h help Displays help and exits
+ -h help Displays help and exits
-+ -d debug turns on debug logging. default is off, only INFO level messages are logged
-+ -c config use the config file for program operation. default is $HOME/.local/pyrotor/pyrotor.ini If the .local/pyrotor directory does not exist, one will be created on program startup.
+ -d debug turns on debug logging. default is off, only INFO level messages are logged -c config use the config file for program operation. default is $HOME/.local/pyrotor/pyrotor.ini If the .local/pyrotor directory does not exist, one will be created on program startup.
 The .ini files will be read/written to this directory, unless a different directory is specified by providing a path in the config file window.